OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 If we were going to import a large number of sources in one of these formats, establishing such facilities would be a good investment.

-Smasher reads and writes Newick format.
+Smasher reads Newick format, which is used for one of the sources (Hibbett 2007).

 In any data integration task, parsing the data is usually the least difficult part; most of the effort is in data